anoushkagupta876/anoushkagupta876/README.md

-- 👋 Hi, I’m Anoushka Gupta
+- 👋 Hi, I’m **Anoushka Gupta**!
 - 👀 I’m interested in Software Architecture, AI, Blockchain technologies.
-- 🌱 I’m currently learning web designing and development.
+- 🌱 Languages: C/C++, HTML, CSS, Javascript
+- 🥕 Design: Inkscape, Figma, Sketch, Adobe XD
-- 💞️ I’m looking to collaborate on C/C++, Algorithm Visualisations, Web Dev
+- 💞️ I’m looking to collaborate on Web Design and Dev, Algorithm Visualisations and C++
-- 📫 Feel free to reach out to me on LinkedIn - https://www.linkedin.com/in/anoushkagupta876/
+- 📫 Best way to reach out to me:[LinkedIn](https://www.linkedin.com/in/anoushkagupta876/)

-Stay safe!
+*Stay safe!*

 <!---
 anoushkagupta876/anoushkagupta876 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.